Timer and Profiler Units

 example, this anomaly happens if not all processors contain at least one

 block.
-In this case, the Hydro
+In this case, the Hydro timers only execute on the processors

 that possess blocks.
 See for an example of this type of output.
 The max,